 and you are expecting that the results should be similar for whichever word you search for.
 However, the results may be different.
 Why?

 Klevu is a search as you type solution.
-In other words, when you type a search term (e.g. mother), internally it searches for the term "mother" as well as any term that starts with the term "mother" (e.g. motherland, motherhood, mothers etc.).
-Thus the query Klevu fires internally is:
+In other words, when you type a search term (e.g. mother), internally it searches for the term "mother" as well as any term that starts with the term "mother" (e.g. motherland, motherhood, mothers, etc.).
+Thus the query Klevu fires internally are:

 mother OR mother*